Cluedo (Australian game show): Ratings

 Mark Wallace of The Canberra Times felt that Cluedo "showed enough in its debut...to warrant another look".
 The Sydney Morning Herald suggested the ratings success was proof "that people will watch anything", while The Herald-Sun thought the "greed" of viewers at home would keep them watching.
-On June 24, "Palms of an Architect" came third in its timeslot after The 7.30 Report (22 points) and Hey Dad..!.
-On July 5, Sunday Herald-Sun reported "it's good to see Cluedo holding on to those ratings points and no doubt heartening for Crawfords", noting that with The Flying Doctors off the air and Acropolis Now on repeats it otherwise seemed to be a quiet time for the production company, contrasting it with Crawford's earlier history which had competing successful police dramas across channels.
+On 24 June, "Palms of an Architect" came third in its timeslot after The 7.30 Report (22 points) and Hey Dad..!.
+On 5 July, Sunday Herald-Sun reported "it's good to see Cluedo holding on to those ratings points and no doubt heartening for Crawfords", noting that with The Flying Doctors off the air and Acropolis Now on repeats it otherwise seemed to be a quiet time for the production company, contrasting it with Crawford's earlier history which had competing successful police dramas across channels.

-The July 8 episode "Goodwill to All Men" opened on 17 points, but dropped to 14 and 15.
-In the Canberra television ratings survey June 28 to July 25, the series reached 16 points down from 18, the best Wednesday night programme for WIN excluding state-of-origin rugby league matches.
+The episode on 8 July, "Goodwill to All Men," opened on 17 points, but dropped to 14 and 15.
+In the Canberra television ratings survey 28 June to 25 July, the series reached 16 points down from 18, the best Wednesday night programme for WIN excluding state-of-origin rugby league matches.
 After four of the 13 shows had aired, Sunday Times wrote the program was "surprisingly...rapidly gaining an audience" despite the earlier resistance and The Sunday Age reported the series was "attracting high ratings"; in October the latter newspaper reported the show had "more than lived up to the network's expectations".

 Still, by July The Sydney Morning Herald noted the show was "declining in popularity" and while not "dangerously low of ratings", it struggled to "fill the extra 17 minutes needed for a commercial hour" and as a result risked boredom.
 The newspaper recommended the show revert to the British format, shortening it to 30 minutes, then to "scrap the audience, hire hand-picked celebrity sleuths and save on trips to Micronesia".
 The following year, Moran retrospectively felt the 1992 series had been a "lucky break" for Crawfords, whose major series at the time, The Flying Doctors and Acropolis Now, would both be cancelled by the end of the year.